Agronomic portal Agronom.info

 Choosing a location and preparing the soil

-A well-chosen planting site determines not only the size of the harvest, but also the bush’s resistance to diseases.
+A proper choice of location determines not only the size of the harvest but also the bush’s resistance to diseases.
+Currants are adaptable, but they absolutely do not tolerate waterlogging or deep shade.

 Groundwater and microclimate